cjfraley/wargame/README.md

 2. Build units
 - Choose a surviving city or settlement
-- Choose a unit with that
+- Choose a unit to create with that settlement
+- Return required resources to the bank

+1. If you capture a resource source in your movement phase,

 3. Pick where to spend resources and place required resources on it?